What is a stroke?

 - Eat plenty of fresh produce (at least five servings of fruit and vegetables a day).
 One study found that fiber from breads and cereals was also linked to a lower risk

 A Harvard study found that an hour of moderate exercise five times a week lowered stroke risk by 46 percent, compared to people who got little or no exercise.
-The benefits of exercise extend to stroke survivors as well: In April 2004, the American Heart Association issued new guidelines stressing the importance of aerobic and strengthening exercises for improving overall health and reducing the risk of subsequent strokes.
+The benefits of exercise extend to stroke survivors as well: The American Heart Association stresses the importance of aerobic and strengthening exercises for improving overall health and reducing the risk of subsequent strokes.

 Along with the ample benefits of fruits and vegetables, many contain potassium, a mineral that seems to help ward off strokes.
 A study from the Harvard School of Public Health, whose researchers had tracked nearly 44,000 men for eight years, found that those who consumed the most potassium in their diet (about 4,300 mg a day) were 38 percent less likely to have a stroke that those who consumed the least (about 2,400 mg a day).
 Bananas, oranges, tomatoes, spinach, and potatoes are especially good sources of potassium.
 If you have high blood pressure or a family history of stroke, ask your doctor if potassium supplements are recommended in your case.